rorosaurus/3ds-xl-usb-c/README.md

 My design is inspired by [this existing PCB](https://oshpark.com/shared_projects/I6UOH6gb) that only works with ````USB-A -> USB-C```` cables.
 In my opinion, if you're gonna future-proof your 3DS XL, you shouldn't remain reliant on Type-A!

 My PCB works with ````USB-C <-> USB-C```` cables as well, so you can use ANY USB-C cable/charger to charge it!
 I've also verified it works with ````USB-A -> USB-C```` cables, Quick Charge, and USB-PD!
 That means if your charger or USB battery pack offers 5V/9V/12V/etc., it will recognize the 3DS XL can only accept 5V and charge accordingly.

+**No 3D-printed part is included**, but the file is available for you to print yourself, if you want.

 # Compatibility